Jump toUpdate content

 How to install the required packages

-We recommend to use the packages provided by HWraid to configure your DELL PERC H700/H710/H730/H730P RAID controller.
+We recommend using the packages provided by HWraid to configure your DELL PERC H700/H710/H730/H730P RAID controller.
 Install them as following:

 Debian 11 (bullseye)